stothp/web_development/README.md

 ## Overview

-Fill the e-mail address and password fields to chane the header's color to the user's favourite one.
+Fill the e-mail address and password fields to change the header's color to the user's favourite one.

 ## Features